mathieucans/snail-race-kata/snail-race-bet/typescript/README.md

       1. The podium match exactly the race result
       2. The bet has been registered at least 3 seconds before the race timestamp
       3. A bet is valid only for the next race
+   3. Advice on how to concieve the tests:
+      1. Create some object/class (TestableApplication), taking all the adapters for instantiation. that has the following api
+      2. The Api of this class or object should be something like
+          * registerBet()
+          * simulateRaceResult() // this is the only test specific method
+          * getWinners()
+      3. This object should delegate as much as possible to non test specific code, for instance it could create and call usecases or services
+      4. Make the tests use this object as it's *System Under Test* (SUT)

 # Application diagram